 double parivartamsha yoga

-Death of mother at her young age 4 Nishturabhashi yoga, raised by sisters who all entered the convent, father died at her age 21 and herself dead of tuberculosis at 24.
+decease of Mother at her young age 4 Chandra-yuti-Shani Nishturabhashi yoga, raised by sisters who all entered the convent, father died at her age 21 and herself dead of tuberculosis at 24.
 Meeting tragedy and restrictions with simple charm, she became an icon of Roman Catholic spiritual clarity.
 Her instructions encouraged even the least capable spiritual aspirant to follow a modest but effective path called Le Petite Voie * "The Little Way"